 Here 10 More Holiday Tips to help keep YOU stress-free:

 - Make a holiday food and entertaining budget.
 Most people make a gift budget, but do you really think about how much money you will be spending on food and essential supplies?
-We’ve included a free printable here to make sure you don’t have any surprise expenses.

 - Don't overcook.
 I know, I know, keeping up with tradition is hard to resist.
 But do you really need 8 side dishes?
 Think through your meal plan for the holidays.
 Where can you cut back just a little to save you time, money and stress?